apache/cordova-coho/docs/platforms-release-process.md

     Subject: [DISCUSS] Cordova-Android Release

-    Does anyone have any reason to delay a cordova-android platform release?
+    Does anyone have any reason to delay a cordova-_android_ platform release?
     Any outstanding patches to land?

     If not, I will start the release tomorrow.

-Make sure to replace "Android" in the subject and mail body.
+Double check you replace "Android" in the subject and mail body - there is no undo for emails.

 ## Creating JIRA issues